dastanmazhitov/courses-api/README.md

 information.

 ## Getting Started
-These instructions will get you a copy of the project up and runnig on your local mas machine for development and testing purpose.
+These instructions will get you a copy of the project up and runnig on your local machine for development and testing purpose.

 ### Prerequisites